 A leak-free pull-proof connection with the host pipe can be established with a flange or welding solution.

-The pressure test according to relevant rules and standards for fluid and gaseous media ensures stability and leak-tightness of the section rehabilitated with Primus Line®.
-Specifically for water applications the liner is also disinfected.
+The pressure test according to relevant rules and standards for fluid and gaseous media ensures the stability and especially leak-tightness of the section rehabilitated with Primus Line®.
+Specifically for water applications the liner is additionally disinfected.

 Reintegration of the rehabilitated pipeline

 Integration of a fitting piece